corrado-campisano/quarkus-training/README.md

 The "container project" has been generated AFTER the first quarkus project (test-quarkus-1), without referencing that one, just containing it on the file system.

+##### Adding other sub-projects generated from code.quarkus.io

+Unzip the downloaded zip quarkus project (for example into folder test-quarkus-2) INSIDE the main "quarkus training" folder (and Eclipse project).

+Copy the ".settings" folder and the ".classpath" and ".project" files, rename the project inside the ".project" file and finally import the project, as a generic eclipse project, into the container eclipse project (main "quarkus training").